MirellyLippel/MirellyLippel/README.md

 - 👋 Hi, I’m @MirellyLippel
-- 👀 I’m interested in UX Reserach, UX Design and Front-End.
+- 👀 I’m interested in UX Reserach, UX Design and Web Development.
 - 🌱 I’m currently learning CSS and HTML.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me: mirellylippel@gmail.com